bagrinsergiu/BitBlox-KB/publishing/third-party-domains/dreamhost/index.rst

 		|bitblox-subdomain-dns-settings|

 14. After changing the records in your domain provider, return to BitBlox **Domain List** and click **Refresh** button.
-If your records are enetered correctly, the **Current Data** will be in green color.
+If your records are enetered correctly, the **Current Data** will be in green color

     .. note::

 	After you've claimed your domain, it can take up to 48 hours for changes to take effect.
-If it takes more than 48 hours, you should contact your custom domain provider.
+If it takes more than 48 hours, you should contact your custom domain provider

 Getting more help